-Whenever it becomes necessary to reassign a teacher or teachers because of changes in enrollment and/or subject registration, principals shall be responsible for reassignments within their jurisdiction.
+Whenever it becomes necessary to reassign a teacher educator or teacher educators because of changes in enrollment and/or subject registration, principals shall be responsible for reassignments within their jurisdiction.
 All reassignments will be made after consultation with staff members concerned and shall be in their area of certification.